Non - General Practice Vacancies:

 Salary and Benefits

-Competitive salary package commensurate with experience up to $250,000
+Generous salary package commensurate with experience.

 As well as the following wellness incentives so you can take care of your health and wellbeing: